yonigofman/monorepo-diff/README.md

 # MonorepoDiff

-**MonorepoDiff** is a powerful tool designed to detect and analyze changes in applications within an Nx monorepo, based on Git commit differences.
+**MonorepoDiff** is a powerful tool designed to detect changes in applications within an Nx monorepo, based on Git commit differences.
 It helps developers and CI/CD pipelines quickly identify which applications have been modified between two commits, enabling efficient workflows and targeted deployments.

 ## Features